uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 older activities.

+.. _usergroupmanagement:

 Group Management
 ----------------

-This section will cover group attributes a user may manage or view.
+This section will cover group activities and attributes a user may view or manage.

+.. _viewableattributes:

 Viewable Group Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~~